google/oss-fuzz/docs/new_target.md

 [of](../targets/expat/parse_fuzzer.cc) [examples](../targets/zlib/zlib_uncompress_fuzzer.cc)
 in this project repository.

+### Fuzzer execution environment

+[This page](fuzzer_environment.md) gives information about the environment that your fuzzers will run under on ClusterFuzz, and the assumptions that you can make.

 ## build.sh

 This is where most of the work is done to build fuzzers for your target.
 The script will